Gomystalka/Game-Engines-1-Game/README.md

 <p>Any credits will be made within the game and on this repository</p>
 <p><b>ALL</b> assets apart from <b>NAudio.dll, Audio.xml and MilkyWay Skybox</b> were created by me.</p>
 <p>NAudio had to be used as Unity does not support .MP3 file streaming due to licensing issues.</p>
+<p>A build of this game can be downloaded from the Releases section on this Repo!</p>

 <h1>Description of the project</h1>
 <p>Due to time constraints and many issues some previous features had to be scrapped.
 This project is a game/music visualizer made in the <b>Unity 2019.4.1f1</b> game Engine (Education Edition).
 The main purpose of this game is for music visualization and possible VJing due to one of the features.
 The project contains a procedurally-generated map using Perlin Noise and a custom terrain.
 This terrain is generated with correct UVs which allows one of the best features to work; the ability to display any video file on the terrain which gives it VJ potential.
 Both the video and audio files can be changed by the user which gives the game a lot of customizability.